Remember to read the 2019 International Safety Awards Chief Adjudicators report for tips and advice on completing your application.

 Results, result enquiries and feedback

-Results will be emailed to applicants on Friday 8 February 2019 and will be published on our website on Monday 11 February 2019.
+Results will be emailed to applicants and published on our website on March 10 2020.

 Result notifications will include the total number of marks scored and the grade awarded.

 Results will not be issued by telephone.